Artur Smolyaninov: Political persecution

+In January 2023, Smolyaninov was charged after allegedly making "anti-Russian" comments in an interview with Novaya Gazeta Europe.
+In the interview, he had stated that he would fight for Ukraine, not Russia, if he was forced to take part in the war.
+In the same month, Russian Ministry of Justice included Smolyaninov in its "foreign agents".
+On October 5, Smolyaninov was added to Rosfinmonitoring's list of terrorists and extremists.

 In October 2025, the Federal Security Service initiated a criminal case against the actor under Article 278 of the Russian Criminal Code ("Forcible seizure of power or forcible retention of power") and Part 1 and Part 2 of Article 205.4 of the Russian Criminal Code ("Organization of a terrorist community and participation in it").

 Philanthropy

 Artur Smolyaninov was a member of the Board of Trustees of the Give Life Foundation («Подари жизнь»), organized by Chulpan Khamatova and Dina Korzun, which helps children with oncohematological diseases, and Galchonok, which helps children with organic lesions of the central nervous system.
 Repeatedly participated in charitable events.

 Personal life

 In 2013 he married the actress Darya Melnikova, in October 2015 the couple had a son, followed by a second son.
 On June 6, 2021, Melnikova announced her divorce from Smolyaninov.

 Smolyaninov stated in October 2022 that he was no longer living in Russia.